Funtimes909/ServerSeekerV2-PyAPI/README.md

 ### Production

+The production server should not be used alone.
-It is recommended that you reverse proxy with a webserver like Apache, Nginx or Caddy to the app.
+When deploying, a reverse proxy with a webserver like Apache, Nginx or Caddy should be used.
-It is also recommended that you deny connections to port 8000 from outside.
+You should also deny connections to port 8000 from outside the network.
-Runs on port 8000
+The server runs on port 8000.

 ```bash
 fastapi run